howardwang15/dev-team-basic/README.md

 ### index.html

-Small site with different components to see how they interact with one another
+Small site with different components to see how they interact with one another.
+Clone this repo and open up this file into the browser to pull up the webpage.

 ### styles.css